universal-ctags/ctags/README.md

 The goal of this project is to maintain a common/unified working space where people interested in making ctags better can work together.

-Some major features of Universal Ctags are:
+Some of the major features of Universal Ctags are:

 * more numbers of improved language support
     * new extended C/C++ language parser, etc.